 Cover the sourdough starter loosely with a kitchen towel.

 Leave your starter alone for 24 hours.
 When you look at it, you might see some bubbles, or there may be none, especially if you are in cooler temperatures.
 Either way, mix the starter well with a whisk or fork, measure out half a cup of the starter, and discard* it.
-Although it might hurt you to do so, this “waste” is important so you can have a great starter in a few days’ time
+(You can use the discard in flatbreads or unleavened breads, and from day 4 you can use it in sourdough waffles and pancakes)

-After discarding a portion of the starter, add half a cup of unbleached, all purpose flour and 3/4 cup of non-chlorinated water.
+After discarding a portion of the starter, add half a cup of unbleached, all purpose flour and ⅜ of a cup of non-chlorinated water.
 Use warm water (not hot) if you are working in cool temperatures, as I am.
 Mix well and again, leave in a warm place.
 You will start noticing that your starter lightens in color with the addition of all purpose flour.

 Continue the process for the next three days (try and do this at the same time of day– for instance, I began my starter Sunday morning, so I have to try and feed it around the same time every day, although an hour here or there won’t be amiss).
 Your starter should have started to thrive by now, rising after you feed it, and eventually settling down.
 King Arthur Flour, where I got my initial recipe, recommends discarding and feeding your starter twice after day 3, but I found that doing it just once was okay, especially since it was quite warm when I made my starter.
 This time, with cooler weather, I might feed the new starter twice depending on how it goes.